-Gabapentin is a prescription medication known as a gamma aminobutyric acid (GABA) analogue.
-Gabapentin capsules, tablets, oral solutions are used, and other medications to help control certain types of seizures in people with epilepsy.
-It is also used to relieve the pain of postherpetic neuralgia (PHN; the burning, stabbing pain or aches that may last for months or years after an attack of shingles).
+Gabapentin is a prescription medication known as gamma-aminobutyric acid (GABA) analog.
+Gabapentin pills, tablets, and oral solutions assist persons with epilepsy control some seizures.
+It is also used for postherpetic neuralgia pain treatment (the burning, stabbing aches that can last for many months or years after an attack of shingles).

-Gabapentin extended-release tablets (Horizant) are used to treat restless legs syndrome (RLS; a condition that causes discomfort in the legs and a strong urge to move the legs, especially at night and when sitting or lying down).
-The drug’s known street names are “Gabbies” or “Johnnies.”
+Restless legs syndrome is treated with gabapentin extended-release tablets (Horizant) (a condition that causes discomfort and pain in the legs and a strong urge to move the legs, primarily at night and when sitting or lying down).
+The drug’s street names include “Gabbies” and “Johnnies.”

-According to the National Institute of Health (NIH) , Gabapentin is in a class of medications called anticonvulsants.
+According to the (NIH) National Institute of Health , gabapentin is in a class of drugs known as anticonvulsants.
 This medication treats seizures by decreasing abnormal excitement in the brain.
-It relieves the pain of PHN by changing the way the body senses pain.
-It is not known exactly how Gabapentin works to treat restless legs syndrome.
-Brand names of gabapentin include Horizant, Gralise, and Neurontin.
+It relieves postherpetic neuralgia’s pain by changing how the body senses pain.
+It is not known precisely how gabapentin works to treat restless legs syndrome.

 Gabapentin is used to: